-Do I need an eSIM if there's EU roaming?
+Do I need an eSIM if EU roaming is available?

-It depends on where you're coming from.
-If you're traveling with a Spanish operator, your European roaming plan works in Luxembourg at no extra cost.
-An eSIM is primarily beneficial if you're arriving from outside the European Union, if your Spanish plan has a low data roaming cap, or if you prefer not to use your main allowance.
+It depends on where you're from and what plan you have.
+If you're traveling with a Spanish operator, your European roaming works in Luxembourg at no extra cost due to the "roam like at home" regulation.
+An eSIM is particularly useful if you're arriving from outside the European Union, if your Spanish plan has a low data cap for roaming, or if you prefer not to use your main data allowance for the trip.

 Coverage in the capital and the country

-Luxembourg boasts one of the best telecommunications infrastructures in Europe.
-In Luxembourg City, Esch-sur-Alzette, and the main towns, you have very high-quality 4G and 5G, with very solid speeds even in the old quarter and in the Grund and Alzette valleys.
+Luxembourg boasts one of Europe's best telecommunications infrastructures.
+In Luxembourg City, Esch-sur-Alzette, and major towns, you'll find high-quality 4G and 5G, with very solid speeds even in the old town and in the Grund and Alzette valleys, where rock and uneven terrain often complicate signal in other European cities.

-Being a small and highly urbanized country, coverage is practically total: there are hardly any dead zones.
-Only in some wooded sections of the Luxembourg Ardennes, to the north, might you notice a slightly weaker signal, but nothing that affects normal use.
-For maps, email, video calls, and sharing data with your laptop, the connection is more than sufficient.
-If you combine Luxembourg with more European countries on the same trip, consider a regional eSIM for Europe that covers the entire itinerary with a single plan.
+As a small and highly urbanized country, coverage is practically total: there are hardly any blind spots.
+Only in some wooded stretches of the Luxembourgish Ardennes, to the north, towards Vianden or Esch-sur-Sûre, might you notice a slightly weaker signal among dense trees, but nothing that affects normal use once you return to a road or urban center.
+For maps, email, video calls, and sharing data with your laptop, the connection is more than sufficient throughout the country.

 Local operators in Luxembourg

-The Luxembourg market has three main operators that your eSIM can connect to via roaming:
+The Luxembourgish market has three main operators that your eSIM can connect to via roaming:

 - POST Luxembourg: the historical operator with the largest market share and the most extensive network in the country.